Evidence Level

 20 ALS patients (single-arm, no placebo).

 Trial reports modest signals of disease stabilization.
-CRITICAL CAVEAT: open-label single-arm — cannot be considered evidence of efficacy without placebo control.
+Critical caveat: open-label single-arm — cannot be considered evidence of efficacy without placebo control.
 ALS treatment landscape includes riluzole, edaravone (and now tofersen for SOD1-ALS) — supplemental arginine has no role in evidence-based ALS care.

 5